Dear SaaStr: How Do You Overcome “Stage Fright” as a First Time CEO?

 Don’t worry about stage fright.
-You’ll get over it.
+It’s real.
+I used to have it.
+And … you’ll get over it.

 I remember the very first time I had to present to a Fancy Board Meeting.
 I wasn’t a founder yet, but I was told I had to get up in front of a half dozen very famous, very prominent Venture Capitalists.

-10 minutes in, I frozen.
+10 minutes in, I froze.
 And walked out.

 It was terrible.